How I Solved a Race Condition in HomeForged’s Tabbed Interface — A Deep Dive

 This tiny delay gave the new tab a window to load and claim the state before the old one’s cleanup ran.
 It eliminated the flash of outdated content and made tab transitions feel instant and deterministic.

-We also added a pendingTab flag during navigation to prevent re-entrancy, but the real win was aligning state updates with user intent — not network timing.
+I also added a pendingTab flag during navigation to prevent re-entrancy, but the real win was aligning state updates with user intent — not network timing.

 Lessons from the Trenches